 Integrating SDKs Into an Application

 As we already mentioned above, every provider offers it's own SDKs.
 Usually, you can find them on the official website of your payment gateway provider.
-Those SDKs include strong mobile libraries that facilitate the work for your software development team since the credit card data is processed by them.
+Those SDKs include strong mobile libraries that facilitate the work for your software development services provider since the credit card data is processed by them.
 It means that your team requires less time for integration and you’re not that exposed to PCI compliance.

 Below you’ll find the list of technologies a mobile payment gateway integration requires.